xCDAT/xcdat/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything unassigned issues tagged with "Type: Bug" is open for implementation.
+Any unassigned issues tagged with "Type: Bug" is open for implementation.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything unassigned issues tagged with "Type: Enhanacement" is open for implementation.
+Any unassigned issues tagged with "Type: Enhancement" is open for implementation.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~